Ruben2776/PicView/.github/README.md

 Slideshow `F11` with adjustable timer in the Settings window `F4`.

+Integrated color tool to quickly pick a color from the shown image.

 Drag and drop from files Windows explorer or your browser.
 You can also hold `Ctrl` to drag currently viewed image to your file system.